pkuwwt/my_reading_notes/programming-language/javascript.md

 ### JavaScript vs. EMACScript

-JavaScript is the general/unofficial name, while EMACScript is the offiial name, and usually called with a version: like ES6 (ES2015).
+JavaScript is the general/unofficial name, while EMACScript is the official name, and usually called with a version: like ES6 (ES2015).

 ### Hoisting